Chinoiserie1/STATE_DAO/README.md

   creation of Rule => not started yet

-  creation of an currency ERC20 => in progress: contracts/DT.sol, u can see in test folders all test path test/DT.test.js
+  creation of a currency ERC20 => in progress: contracts/DT.sol, u can see in test folders all test path test/DT.test.js

   creation of Taxes => not started yet